SEND Information Report for 2020-21

 What are the arrangements for consulting young people and involving them in their education at Samuel Pepys School?

 Pupils are actively involved in evaluating their own learning and we use a variety of strategies based on the needs of the learners, including symbols, iPads and peer reviews.
 Every pupil is asked to complete an “All about me” contribution for their EHCP Review.
 Older pupils join the review meeting and often attend consultation evenings.
-Pupils are supported with their contribution and we use staff who know the pupil well to act as a ‘pupil voice’ We also hold an annual ‘moving on’ event to share information about choices beyond school.
+Pupils are supported with their contribution and we use staff who know the pupil well to act as a ‘pupil voice’ We also hold an annual ‘moving on’ event to share information about choices beyond school in preparation for adulthood.

 What are the arrangements made by the governing body relating to the treatment of complaints from parents concerning the provision made at the school?

 If there are concerns about any aspect of school life we encourage families to make contact with the class teacher in the first instance, or if this is not appropriate then an appointment can be made to meet with the Head Teacher or Deputy Head.
 A copy of the school’s Complaints Policy is available on our website.
 (See Families/Compliments and Complaints)